Enhancing Data Center Security

 Controlled Access Key Card

-3. Detailed visitor logs
+Detailed visitor logs support audits and compliance

 A cloud-based visitor management system keeps detailed records of visitor activity.
 These logs are valuable for security audits and regulatory compliance.
 They provide a clear, time-stamped record of every person’s movements within the facility.
 This is crucial for tracing activities if a security breach occurs.